 Parsley becomes very bitter as the plant starts to flower.
 For best germination, freeze seed for three to five days and then soak in warm water for about eight hours before planting.
 Cover seed lightly.
 Darkness helps germination.

+It is a biennial plant, generally grown as an annual.
 Each packet contains two grams, which is approximately 300 seeds.